johngoldin/can_i_blog_too/content/post/2020-03-29-covid19-cases-in-connecticut/index.en.md

 One large uncertainty is how the count of cases confirmed by a positive test relates to the total number of cases in the population including those who have not been tested.
+Ideally we would be counting how many people have been infected.
+That is probably a much larger number than the number of confirmed tests.
+Some have speculated that it might be 100 times larger.

-Perhaps in recent days there is some sign that the slope of the trends on the log plot  of the confirmed cases are decreasing.
+The slope of the trends on the log plot  of the confirmed cases are decreasing.
+We can see that most clearly in Fairfield and New Haven.
 That's what needs to happen to [flatten the curve](https://www.livescience.com/coronavirus-flatten-the-curve.html).
-Perhaps "deaths" are also showing a decrease in the slope.
+Perhaps "deaths" are also showing a decrease in the slope, but that's most clear in Fairfield.
 "Deaths" are probably a better measure of the extent of covid-19 infection in Connecticut, but when a death occurs it may be one or two weeks after the case tested positive.

+Hopitalizations have levelled off in Fairfield County, but are still increasing in New Haven and Hartford.
+That suggests that the growth in deaths in Fairfield should stop soon, but continue for at least another week or two in New Haven and Hartford.

 I'm not an epidemiologist and I don't claim any expertise with this kind of data.
 I plan to update this post as time passes